Snapshot vs Drivewise Car Insurance 2026 — Which App Saves More? (Real Driver Data + 4-Way Telematics Comparison)

 💰 Real Discount Data — What Drivers Actually Save 2026

-Dollar Value — Real Annual Savings by Premium Level
+Dollar Value — Annual Savings on $1,800 Premium

 ⚠️ Rate Increase Risk — The Most Important Difference